JoydeepMallick/Wallpapers/README.md

 2. The url looks like this `https://github.com/JoydeepMallick/Wallpapers/tree/main/KawaiiWaifu`

-3. Now just replace `https://github.com/..` with `https://github1s.com/..` and you Web VS CODE like editor pops open😺.
+3. Now just replace `https://github.com/..` with `https://github1s.com/..` and a Web based VS CODE like editor pops open😺.

 4. Now choose the folder and right click and `Download`.